silvenachen/FPGA-based-Accelerator-for-Diffusion-Language-Models/readme.md

 | MSE        | 5.073 × 10⁻¹² |

-### Synthesis Results
-The table below shows the hardware resource and performance estimate at 100MHz.

 ## Developers and Contact Information
 This project is currently in progress and developed by **Shuyang Li** (shuyanglee10008@gmail.com)